cambridge-cares/TheWorldAvatar/JPS_DES/README.md

   2. Check if you have ether in your wallet.
 See [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/master/JPS_DES#Metamask) for greater detail.
 - Why is the webpage blank?
 Node is running.
   1. Check if you're reading from the right location.
 Localhost?
 Or jparksimulator?
 The same goes if you have a ConnectException: it's linked to the wrong location and thus change your 'test' value in jps.properties
-- Where's commercial.json, electricgrid.json and all these other files that are meant to be in config.properties?
+- Where's all these other files that are meant to be in config.properties?
   1. First, check server.
 These files are added to gitignore because the passcodes are private.
-  2. The values on `config.properties` under resources/ were changed.
+  2. The variable names on `config.properties` under resources/ were changed.

 ## Websites referenced:
 1. [Solar Repository Institute](https://www.solar-repository.sg/ftp_up/weather/500_Weather.png) for the solar weather near NUS (within NUS)